fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/custom-renderer.md

 ### Custom Renderer

-If it is not enough to customize specific properties but you want to make platform-specific enhancements and customizations you have to implemen a custom renderer.
+To create a custom renderer you can follow the example below or take a look in the `Pracitical Examples` section.
+There are different types of renderer in Xamarin.Forms which you can find [here](https://docs.microsoft.com/de-de/xamarin/xamarin-forms/app-fundamentals/custom-renderer/renderers)

 1. Create a custom renderer in the platform project.
-In this example we use the AllControls-Sample with a iOS-specific implementation.
+In this example we use the AllControls-Sample and a `ListViewRenderer` with a iOS-specific implementation.

 ```fsharp
 type MyListViewRenderer() =